Sz-Tim/isRev/ms/msDraft.md

 \newpage

 # Introduction
-Patterns of species richness and community composition are directly determined by the distribution and delineation of species ranges.
+Patterns of species richness and community composition are directly determined by the overlap and delineation of species ranges.
 Ants are no exception.
 Discovering the patterns of overlapping ranges, the dynamics of range boundaries, and the underlying determinants is a key step in understanding the macroscale distribution of ant diversity.
-Elevational gradients provide useful study systems to investigate these patterns and drivers [@McCain2009; @McCain2010].
+Elevational gradients provide useful study systems to investigate these patterns [@McCain2009; @McCain2010].
 Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics that may affect richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
-Detailing how ant communities change along elevational gradients, and at different taxonomic levels, can yield insight into processes affecting ant species diversity across spatiotemporal scales.
+Detailing how ant communities change along elevational gradients, and at different taxonomic levels, may yield insight into processes affecting ant species diversity across spatiotemporal scales.

-Despite comprising the majority of animal species, insects have not received much focus in such macroecological studies [@DF2010; @Beck2012].
+Despite comprising the majority of animal species, insects have received relatively little focus in such macroecological studies [@DF2010; @Beck2012].
 Given the astonishing array of insect diversity, no picture of biodiversity would be complete without including insects.
 Ants in particular have a number of advantages for global studies of diversity.
 As predators, competitors, scavengers, and dispersers, they have major ecological impacts in a wide variety of systems [@HollWils1990].
 In contrast to many insect taxa, the individuals used for identification are wingless with consequently restricted movement from the nest, reducing the impact of accidentals.
-Additionally, because of the historic interest across many decades **CITE**, ants are relatively well-described taxonomically compared to other insect taxa.
+Additionally, because of the historic interest across many decades, ants are relatively well-described taxonomically compared to other insect taxa.
 Nevertheless, we know little about the ranges and less about the basic natural history of many species [@Lanan2014].

 Ants are an incredibly diverse taxon by nearly any ecological metric.
 Dietary breadth ranges from specialist predators in the subfamily Amblyoponinae to generalist omnivores in the subfamily Myrmicinae.
-Nesting habits are variable, with differences in site preferences among genera, among species, and even variability within species **CITE**.
+Nesting habits and structures are highly varied, with differences in site preferences among genera, among species, and even variability within species [@HollWils1990; AndeMcSh2001].
-Ant species differ in worker body size **CITE**, degree of polymorphism **CITE**, colony size **CITE**, colony structure **CITE**, level of aggression **CITE**, and number of queens **CITE** among other traits.
+Ant species differ in worker body size [@Cushman1993], degree of polymorphism [@Wilson1953], colony size [@KaspVarg1995], caste ratios [@McGlynn2012], level of aggression or dominance [@Andersen1997; @Cerda2013], and number of queens [@HollWils1977] among many other traits.
 Given this tremendous range of biological characteristics, it seems reasonable to expect that factors shaping the distribution of species vary among subfamilies or genera.
 Additionally, species richness is hugely disparate among subfamilies.
 In such a diverse and numerically heterogeneous taxon as ants, patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the tendencies of each subtaxon.